House adopts bill to make DC 51st state; Senate GOP opposes

 But House Majority Leader Steny Hoyer, D-Md., said the rights of D.C. residents should transcend political calculations.

 “We are the only free country in the world, from all our research, that doesn’t have a voting member of their parliament in their country.
-We call our parliament ‘Congress,’” Hoyer said at a news conference Thursday.
+We call our parliament ‘Congress,’” Hoyer said.

 Recent events have focused national attention on the city’s plight.
 Earlier this year, when Congress passed the CARES Act stimulus package, the capital was classified as a territory rather than a state — a distinction that cost Washington more than $700 million in federal funding.